 On the rough days, when nothing seems to be going according to the lesson plan (or life plan for that matter), when the cocktail of postnatal hormones and sheer exhaustion threaten to take over my sanity, I have begun to repeat three phrases that reframe my perspective and help me cope, reminding myself that it’s going to be ok.

-To read more of the post A 3 Point Pep Talk for Surviving Homeschool with a Newborn (and other stressful situations) click through the link to Real Life at Home where I am a regular contributing writer.
+The post A 3 Point Pep Talk for Surviving Homeschool with a Newborn (and other stressful situations) appeared first on Real Life at Home.